-When heaters are operational and connected to aircraft, they shall be closely monitored at all times either by the user or AGE personnel.
-Heaters shall not be left unattended when operational.
+When heaters or other powered AGE equipment are operational and connected to aircraft, they shall be closely monitored at all times either by the user or AGE personnel.
+Heaters and other equipment shall not be left unattended when operational.

-2.13.
-3. USAP contract aviation service providers (ASPs) will provide their own ground support, maintenance and spare parts.
+2.13.3.
+USAP contract aviation service providers (ASPs) will provide their own ground support, maintenance and spare parts.
 139 EAS Maintenance personnel, within their capability, may provide transient alert support for aircraft other than LC-130.